Program Information

 Delivery: Campus

-Developing a theoretical framework for practice, students are introduced to the philosophical values and theoretical understandings that provide a foundation for competent practice as a Health Care Assistant.
-This course focuses on concepts of caring and person-centered care, basic human needs, human growth and development; and family, culture and diversity as they relate to health and healing.
-Students are also introduced to a problem-solving model that will be critical to their practice.
+This course provides students with the opportunity to develop a theoretical framework for practice.
+Students will be introduced to the philosophical values and theoretical understandings that provide a foundation for competent practice as an HCA.
+The course focuses on concepts of caring and person-centered care; basic human needs and human development; and family, culture, and diversity as they relate to health and healing.
+Students will also be introduced to a problem-solving model that will be critical to their practice.

 Prerequisite: Admission to the Health Care Assistant Program